davidcostadev/estacio-price-monitor/README.md

 # estacio-price-monitor
-This is a bot to check the price of courso every day and notification when its changes
+This is a bot to check the price of course every day and notification when its changes.